- Council on Aging

 - Educate the public regarding the needs and skills of older Bedford residents and their families and caregivers, and the programs and services available to them.

 - Assess existing resources and advocate for more to close gaps and respond to the needs of a growing older population.

 - Coordinate programs and services with other town departments and the elder service network in the region and state.

 - Promote a positive image of aging to all generations.

-The COA is fully accessible with handicapped parking, elevator, ramp to meal site and program rooms and 6 accessible bathrooms.
+The Council on Aging is fully accessible with handicapped parking, an elevator, a ramp to the meal site and program rooms, and six accessible bathrooms.